 SANCOLD was often seen as being an elite organisation, only narrowly representative of the true role players in the industry.
 The new SANCOLD will, however, be constituted to be inclusive, widely embracing and democratically representative of the dam community in South Africa.
 The new SANCOLD will thus be a vehicle to bring the various groups, inevitably involved in projects concerning dams and water resources, closer together.

-The new SANCOLD Management Committee is democratically elected, and strives towards demographic, gender and young-person representation on the elected committee.
+The new SANCOLD Management Committee will be democratically elected, and will strive towards demographic, gender and young-person representation on the elected committee.
 The new structure of SANCOLD is shown on the organogram and set out in the new Constitution.
-The full transition to the new dispensation was accomplished by the end of 2011.
+The intention is to have these changes implemented by the end of 2008.